Pico-8 Prototypes

 PICO-8 is a virtual machine and game engine that emulates the 8-bit systems of the 1980s.
 I was introduced to it in the Pixel Prototype class, taught by Gabe Cuzzillo, creator of Ape Out.

-A new prototype every week across the semester — an exercise in compressing ideas into the smallest possible shape before they get precious.
+A new prototype every week across the semester.
+Each one is an exercise in compressing an idea into the smallest possible shape before it gets precious.

 Contributions

-- Cell Cell Cell — cellular automata as a metaphor for humanity and nature.
+- Cell Cell Cell uses cellular automata as a metaphor for humanity and nature.

-- VK Test — Voight-Kampff interrogation, Blade Runner lineage.
+- VK Test is a Voight-Kampff interrogation in the Blade Runner lineage.

-- Steam Train Simulator — throttle, brakes, water, coal.
+- Steam Train Simulator runs on throttle, brakes, water, and coal.

 Cell Cell Cell